 A lot of careful planning must happen before an ECHS can open its doors.
 The TEA designation process ensures that a campus can support and sustain the ECHS model with fidelity.
 The Texas Early College High School: Countdown to Opening document outlines questions to consider prior to opening an ECHS and provides recommendations for implementation.
 To assist planning efforts, ECHS planning teams may consider networking with existing ECHS leadership teams.
-The Texas ECHS directory and list of ECHS demonstration sites can help you get started.
+The Texas ECHS directory, Texas Early College High School: Countdown to Opening Video Series, and list of ECHS demonstration sites can help you get started.

 There are two key deadlines to pay attention to in the designation process.
 Both deadlines occur in the fall term (before the winter holiday break), but the exact dates change from year to year.